randyoo/ha_midnite_modbus/ideal_prompt.md

 ## Process Overview
 1. Select unimplemented entities from MISSING_ENTITIES.md
 2. Implement each entity in the appropriate file (sensor.py, number.py, select.py)
-3. Add register mappings to const.py and coordinator.py
+3. Add register mappings and groups to const.py
 4. Test locally (if possible)
 5. Commit changes with descriptive message
 6. Push to remote repository